kushalbhatia/duplicate-files/README.md

 *Can be run on Windows, macOS and Linux

-*If running via sudo, must use python3, unless you create an alias using the command: alias sudo='sudo '
+*If running via sudo, must use python3, unless an alias is created using the command: alias sudo='sudo '

 *Run program by providing a starting directory (--directory), a written file for duplicates (--out_duplicate_files), an optional written file for all of the files(--out_processed_files), and an optional user created ignored directories parameter (--ignore_directories)